terrysystems/live-incident-response/notes/investigation_notes.md

 Meaning:
 Any valid system account can access the FTP service.
 Without a user restriction list, this increases the attack surface if credentials are compromised.

+The vsftpd FTP service was identified as active and potentially insecure.

+Actions taken:
+- Stopped the service using: systemctl stop vsftpd
+- Disabled the service using: systemctl disable vsftpd

+Result:
+- Service is no longer running
+- Service will not start on system reboot
+- System exposure via FTP has been mitigated

 ## Phase 2 — Remediation and System Restoration

 ## Questions / Findings to Verify